flutter/plugins/packages/firebase_admob/README.md

 # firebase_admob

-A plugin for [Flutter](https://flutter.io) that supports loading and displaying banner and interstitial (full-screen) ads using the [Firebase AdMob API](https://firebase.google.com/docs/admob/).
+A plugin for [Flutter](https://flutter.io) that supports loading and displaying banner, interstitial (full-screen), and rewarded video ads using the [Firebase AdMob API](https://firebase.google.com/docs/admob/).

 *Warning*: This plugin is still under development, some AdMob features are not